martinsik/dart-exiv2-ext/README.md

-# exiv2
+# dart-exiv2-ext

 Dart VM native extension wrapper for Exiv2 library ([exiv2.org](exiv2.org)).

 ## Prerequisites

-This native extension links `libexiv2` as a shared library, `cmake` to manage the compilation process, a C/C++ compiler compatible with `cmake` and `bash`.
+This native extension links `libexiv2.[so,dylib,dll]` as a shared library, uses `cmake` to manage the compilation process, a C/C++ compiler compatible with `cmake` and `bash`.
 Therefore you need to install these by hand before compiling this extension.

-On windows without Cygwin environment (and no `bash`) you can run cmake in `./native/build` directory by yourself.
+On windows without Cygwin environment (and no `bash`) you can run cmake in `./native/build` directory by yourself with `cmake ../..` (it won't make mess with compilation files in directory with source files).

-## Installing
+## Installation

 #### 1. Add dependency